 - The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

 - turnover

-- reflecting the share of revenue from green activities of investee companies
+reflecting the share of revenue from green activities of investee companies reflecting green operational activities of investee companies.

-- capital expenditure

 (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.